cdtinney/ctransfer/README.md

 ctransfer
 =========

-comp3203a1 - network file service
+**Course:** COMP3203 - Principles of Computer Networks

+**Goal::* Create a network file sharing service.
+Acts as both server and client.
+Command line only.